TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 - Cancellation is modelled as deletion of the Booking row.
 No cancelled state is stored.
-- Only `confirmed` bookings are cancellable through the member account administration page. `new` and `validated` bookings are removed from the basket management page; no refund applies as no payment has been collected.
+- Only `confirmed` bookings are cancellable through the member account page.
+  `new` and `validated` bookings are removed from the basket; no refund applies as no payment has been collected.
 - Cancellation deadline is configured per resource.
 Default: 24 hours before slot start.
-- **Member cancellation** (own `confirmed` booking via account administration): wallet/cashless refunded automatically if applicable.
+- **Member cancellation** (own `confirmed` booking via account page): wallet/cashless refunded automatically if applicable.
 - **Volunteer cancellation** (any booking via backoffice): no automatic refund.
   Any refund is handled manually by the volunteer.